dogweather/forkful/content/en/clojure/strings/removing-quotes-from-a-string.md

 weight: 9
 ---

-## What & Why?
-Removing quotes from a string means getting rid of those pesky double or single quote characters that wrap your text.
-Programmers do this to cleanse data, ensure uniformity, or prepare strings for processing where quotes are undesired or may cause errors.

 ## How to:
 In Clojure, strings are immutable, so when we talk about "removing quotes," we're really talking about creating a new string sans quotes.
 Here's the skinny using `clojure.string/replace`: